 By Dyan Garris

 By now, we all know that we should meditate.
 But doing it is another thing.
 One reason why you may not meditate is because maybe you don’t really know how to meditate.
 So let’s explore the question and the answers to, “How do I meditate?”

 Before we get into that, however, some other reasons why you may not meditate is that you might be making an excuse such as “I don’t have time,” as well as the, “I don’t know how.”
 But meditation doesn’t have to be long, complicated, or time consuming in order for you to derive great benefit.

-Those who meditate as a regular practice may simply perceive meditation as “work.”
+Those who do not meditate as a regular practice may simply perceive meditation as “work.”
 It’s not work.
 In reality, meditation is blissful connection and relaxation that can make a major difference in how smoothly your life runs.